emqx/emqx-docs/en_US/security/authn/authn.md

 ```

-When a client connects to a listener it is authenticated with listener-specific chain.
+When a client connects to a listener it is authenticated with the listener-specific chain.
 If there is no
 chain specified for the listener, then the global chain for the listener protocol is used.

 If a chain contains a single authenticator, its configuration can be used as chain configuration.
-I.e. `[ ]` brackets may be ommited:
+I.e. `[ ]` brackets may be omitted:

 ```hocon
 authentication {